 The Data Set Ready (DSR) option allows you to define whether the DSR control lead should be held on (high) or off (low).
-The third option is norm (normal), which means that DSR will behave as described in Table 1-16.
-Not available for 8203/8214 when DTE is selected.
+The third option is norm (normal), which means that DSR will behave as described in Table 1-12.

-The Synchronization field indicates if the integrated BERT has achieved synchronization either with itself via a remote loopback or with the remote test equipment.
-This is an information-only field; it is not user-configurable.
+The Synchronization field tells you if the integrated BERT has achieved synchronization either with itself via a remote loopback or with the remote test equipment.
+This is an information-only field; you cannot edit it.

-The Bit Error (BE) field indicates the total number of bit errors logged.
-This is an information-only field; it is not user-configurable.
+The Bit Error (BE) field shows the total number of bit errors logged.
+This is an information-only field; you cannot edit it.

-The Errored Seconds (ES) field indicates the total number of seconds in which errors were detected.
-This is an information-only field; it is not user-configurable.
+The Errored Seconds (ES) field shows the total number of seconds in which errors were detected.
+This is an information-only field; you cannot edit it.

-The Severely Errored Seconds (SES) field indicates the total number of seconds in which the bit error rate exceeded one bit per thousand $(1 \times 10_3)$ .
-This is an information-only field; it is not user-configurable.
+The Severely Errored Seconds (SES) field shows the total number of seconds in which the bit error rate exceeded one bit per thousand $(1 \times 10.3)$ .
+This is an information-only field; you cannot edit it.

 The Consecutive Severely Errored Seconds (CSES) field is triggered by the occurrence of ten consecutive Severely Errored Seconds.
 Once triggered, this field will increment (by one) for each elapsed second until the system logs ten consecutive non-Severely Errored Seconds.
-This is an information-only field; it is not user-configurable.
+This is an information-only field; you cannot edit it.

-The Out of Synchronization Seconds (OSS) field indicates the number of seconds that the HSU BERT has been out of synchronization.
-This is an information-only field; it is not user-configurable.
+The Out of Synchronization Seconds (OSS) field shows the number of seconds that the HSU BERT has been out of synchronization.
+This is an information-only field; you cannot edit it.

-The Bit Error Rate (BER) field indicates the rate at which errors are being logged.
+The Bit Error Rate (BER) field shows the rate at which errors are being logged.
 The system calculates BER by dividing the number of bit errors (BE) by the total number of bits transmitted during the test.
-This is an information-only field; it is not user-configurable.
+This is an information-only field, there are no user-selectable parameters.

-The Elapsed time (ELAP) setting indicates the running tally of the total number of seconds during the test.
-This is an information-only field; it is not user-configurable.
+The Elapsed time (ELAP) setting shows the running tally of the total number of seconds during the test.
+This is an information-only field; you cannot edit it.